nayak-rakesh/go-tutorial/5-type_struct_&_interface/4_interface.md

 }

 func main() {
-	var i iPerson
+	var p Person
 	person1 := person{
 		name:    "John",
 		age:     25,
 		address: "London",
 	}
-	i = &person1 // as person struct implements all methods of interface we can assign person struct to interface
+	p = &person1 // as person struct implements all methods of interface we can assign person struct to interface

 	fmt.Println("Name of the person one is ", i.getName())
 	fmt.Println("Age of the person one is ", i.getAge())